Dive Deep into The Four Key Principles of Responsible AI

 Principle 2: Transparency

-Transparency in AI means making the decision-making processes of AI systems clear and understandable.
-It involves openly sharing how AI models work, what data they use, and how decisions are made, so users can trust and verify the outcomes.
+Transparency means making it clear how AI systems work and make decisions.
+It shows how AI models function, what data they use, and how decisions are reached so users can trust and verify the results.

-Transparency is crucial for building trust in AI systems.
-When users understand how AI decisions are made, they are more likely to trust and accept those decisions.
-Transparency also helps in identifying and correcting errors or biases in AI systems, ensuring fairer outcomes.
+When people understand how AI decisions are made, they are more likely to trust and accept those decisions.
+Transparency also makes it easier to spot and fix mistakes or biases, leading to fairer outcomes.

 Different Levels of Transparency